Companhia de Saneamento Básico do Estado de São Paulo - SABESP (SBS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1973 Establishment of the company Consolidated various state and municipal water and sanitation services into a single, state-controlled entity.
+1973 Establishment via merger of multiple state and municipal entities.
+Consolidated fragmented services into a single, powerful state-controlled entity, allowing for large-scale planning.

-2002 Initial Public Offering (IPO) on the New York Stock Exchange (NYSE) Allowed the company to access international capital markets, improving its financial flexibility and funding for further expansion.
+2002 Initial Public Offering (IPO) on the New York Stock Exchange (NYSE).
+Gained access to global capital markets, significantly enhancing capacity for major infrastructure investments.

 Companhia de Saneamento Básico do Estado de São Paulo - SABESP (SBS) Ownership Structure